BlocProtocol/BLOC-wiki/docs/service-operators/Compiling-from-Source.md

-# Compiling from Source
+# **Compiling from Source**

 The instructions for in the [README.md](https://github.com/furiousteam/BLOC/blob/master/README.md) of [BLOC](https://bloc.money) cover common platforms for compiling from source, it would be impractical to include them all.
 So this page exists to capture the other platforms/distros that BLOC has been successfully compiled on.

-## Errors

-* Make sure you check the [RPC Errors conditions](../API/rpc-api-error-conditions.md).
+Please add to it if your environment is not covered, thanks!

-## Source code
+## **Source code**

 * [Source Code](https://github.com/furiousteam/BLOC.git)

-Please add to it if your environment is not covered, thanks!

-## CentOS 7
+## **CentOS 7**

-**BLOC** build on CENTOS 7 or RHEL 7 with DEVTOOLS 7
+[BLOC](https://github.com/furiousteam/BLOC.git) build on CENTOS 7 or RHEL 7 with DEVTOOLS 7

 ```
 $ sudo yum groupinstall 'Development Tools'